 Tony Foundation is a non-profit corporation based in Austin, Texas.
-We address critical needs for families in crisis due to cancer diagnosis.
-Our goal is to focus on meeting immediate, existing needs for families whose primary income earners, in their most productive years, have been diagnosed with cancer and are unable to continue employment.
+We provide critical financial assistance to families affected by cancer.
+This provides gap funding for families whose primary income earners, in their most productive years, have been diagnosed with cancer and are unable to continue employment.

 To learn more about our strategy for supporting families impacted by cancer, read Our Journey Begins.